 You may not use metal detectors or similar object-finding instruments in national parks.
 It is against federal law to dig for artifacts and relics on federal property, too.

 There are many caves on federal lands, and you can visit many of them whenever you like.
 Crystal Cave, located in Sequoia National Park, and Mammoth Cave are two of the best-known caves in the park system.
 If you stumble upon a cave that is not monitored by park rangers, you should not go inside until you have secured permission from park management.
 This policy protects you, the cave itself and the wildlife, particularly bats, within the cave.

 Release Helium Balloons

 Helium balloons harm wildlife.
 For this reason, the NPS prohibits the outdoor release of helium-filled balloons.

 Before you build a fire in a national park, ask a park ranger about fire rings and/or backcountry fire permits, and follow the ranger's instructions.
 Don't be the person who accidentally starts a wildfire.

 While some states have decriminalized marijuana use, national parks are federal property, and it is still illegal to smoke marijuana on federal lands.

 Stay in a Park During a Government Shutdown

-If the federal government shuts down due to lack of budget funding, national park visitors will have up to 48 hours to leave the park they are visiting.
-Expect national parks, monuments, historic sites and preserves to close immediately once a shutdown begins.
+If the federal government shuts down due to lack of budget funding, national park visitors will have up to 48 hours to leave.
+Expect national parks, monuments, historic sites, and preserves to close immediately once a shutdown begins.